anisul-Islam/c-sharp-documentation/README.md

 - step 2: install IDE: Visual Studio is the popular one.

-Visual Studio Code (VS Code) and Visual Studio (VS) are both popular Integrated Development Environments (IDEs) used for software development, but they have some key differences:

   - **VS Code (Visual Studio Code)**:
     - VS Code is a lightweight, open-source code editor developed by Microsoft.
     - It provides extensive support for various programming languages through extensions.
     - VS Code is highly customizable and has a vast ecosystem of extensions for additional features and functionalities.
     - VS Code is suitable for a wide range of development tasks, including web development, cloud development, and scripting.

   - **Visual Studio (VS)**:
     - Visual Studio is a full-featured Integrated Development Environment (IDE) developed by Microsoft.
     - All the tools are already installed for development purpose.
 It provides comprehensive tools and features for various types of software development, including desktop applications, web applications, mobile applications, and cloud services.
     - Visual Studio includes powerful debugging tools, code analysis, and testing capabilities.
     - Visual Studio has built-in support for multiple programming languages and platforms, including C#, C++, .NET, and more.
     - It offers extensive project and solution management features, making it suitable for large-scale enterprise development.

 - step 3: some useful for .NET and c# extension

   When working with C# and .NET in Visual Studio Code on macOS, you'll want to install some extensions to enhance your development experience.
-Here are some essential extensions:
+To install these extensions, you can open Visual Studio Code, navigate to the Extensions view by clicking on the square icon on the sidebar or by pressing `Cmd + Shift + X`, and search for each extension by name.
+Then, click on the extension and select "Install".

     1. **C# for Visual Studio Code**: This official extension provides support for C# syntax highlighting, debugging, and IntelliSense.
 It's essential for C# development in Visual Studio Code.
       - [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)